 DualMedia’s Big Promise: A Single Behavioral Map

-DualMedia positions itself as an antidote to data silos.
-Instead of separating online analytics, offline interactions, emotional cues, and sentiment patterns, the system merges them into one behavioral map.
-This is presented as the solution to one of marketing’s most persistent issues.
-False attribution.
+DualMedia positions itself as an antidote to siloed analytics.
+Instead of treating online behavior, offline exposure, emotional response, and sentiment analysis as separate domains, it merges them into a single behavioral map.

 Where DualMedia Actually Has Credibility